Unreasonable denial and liquor laws: Consumers contest current alcohol selling practices

 "It was impossible to prove that the alcohol was for me and my wife and not my daughter, but they wouldn't relent," he said.

-"I suppose they were being super cautious but where do they draw the line on what is exceptable for the kids age to be with you?"
+"I suppose they were being super cautious but where do they draw the line on what is acceptable for the kids age to be with you?"

 Shoppers shared their tales in dozens of post on the Herald's Facebook page.